dogweather/forkful/content/en/kotlin/data-structures/using-associative-arrays.md

   \ pairs.
 Programmers use them for efficiently organizing and retrieving data\u2026"
 lastmod: '2024-03-13T22:45:00.042089-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, or maps, in Kotlin are collections that store key-value\
+summary: Associative arrays, or maps, in Kotlin are collections that store key-value pairs.
-  \ pairs.
-Programmers use them for efficiently organizing and retrieving data\u2026"
 title: Using associative arrays
 weight: 15
 ---